 Nothing especially significant in recent hair loss related news articles and items of interest.

-— An interesting new study from Taiwan that suggests an improved method of producing trichogenic keratinocytes.
+— A new study from Taiwan suggests an improved culturing method to produce trichogenic keratinocytes.

-— Seems like this BBC radio segment might be over a year old, but it appeared on my Twitter feed this week.
+— This BBC radio segment on the extreme measures bald men take might be from last year, but it appeared on my Twitter feed this week.
 Worth a listen.

 — Over the years, there have been many hair loss forum threads on demodex mites perhaps causing or exacerbating hair loss.
 I never did much research on this subject.
-Now I am curious due to this superb recent image-filled BBC article on demodex mites that are on all of our faces.
+Now I am curious due to this superb recent image-filled BBC article on the mites that are all over our faces.

-— Unfortunately, no artificial hair replacement section in here, but nevertheless an excellent summary on various artificial body part replacements.
+— While no artificial hair replacement section is in there, an excellent summary on various artificial body part replacements.
 Scroll all the way down that page.
 Medical science is steamrolling ahead.

 — Bionic eyes could give you 3 times better vision than so called 20/20 perfect vision.